mirzaakbarali/mirzaakbarali/README.md

 ### Hi there 👋

 #### Welcome to my profile.
 I am Mirza Akbar Ali.
-I studied theoretical physics as a bachelor student at COMSATS University Islamabad and currently pursuing Erasmus Mundus Master in quantum Technologies and Engineering.
-I use GitHub to backup various projects and other codes that I ocassionaly work on.
+I studied theoretical physics as a bachelor's student at COMSATS University Islamabad and am currently pursuing an Erasmus Mundus Master in Quantum Technologies and Engineering at the University of Bourgogne (France) and Technical University Kaiserslautern (Germany).

+I use GitHub to back up various projects and codes I occasionally work on.
+If you find my repositories useful, you are welcome to fork and use them.

 <!--
 **mirzaakbarali/mirzaakbarali** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.